AaltoSciComp/scicomp-docs/aalto/zulip-instructors.rst

     identify answered and unanswered questions in the "Recent topics" view.
 We will add more features as people request.
 Please ask our help when deploying bots.

+  * If you don't want to be answering questions in private message (who does?... it leads to duplicate work), make a clear policy on either reposting the questions publicly yourself (without identification), or directing the students to repost in the public steam themselves.

 * If you want to limit students to not be able to do anything, you can consider disabling: